pablogonzalezdelaparra/PersonalPlanner-API-NodeJs/README.md

 1. Check that the server isn't currently running.
 1. Write on the terminal `npm install` (if you hadn't done it before).
 1. Run the command `npm test`.
-> **Note:** All the information created by the POST routes are deleted after each iteration of the unit tests.
-Tests may take some time to execute.
+> **Note:** Tests may take some time to execute.
+All the information created by the POST routes are deleted after each iteration of the unit tests.

 ## Routes
 In order to test the routes in the API, follow the examples below.
 Consider these next important aspects:
-1. API doesn't allow accents due to input validation (ASCII validation)
+1. API doesn't allow accents due to input validation (ASCII validation).
 1. DELETE routes are protected with the jwt token.
 In order to access them, add the next authorization header to each request.

 | Header name   | Value
 | ------------- |:-------------:|
 | authorization | Bearer {jwt token}

+The `authorization` header's value consists of 3 elements.
+1. The keyword `Bearer`.
+2. A whitespace.
+3. The `jwt` token (gotten from sign in or sign up route).
-3. The API has dummy data to test its functionality
+3. The API has dummy data to test its functionality.
+> **Note:** For safety reasons, the token is sent on headers, not on cookies.
 ### Base route
 * Run locally
 ```